Student Mentoring and Advising

 - Caleb Wilson, STEM Leaders student

-- Jeff Young, PhD student
+- Jeff Young, PhD candidate

 Applying to Join Us

 If you're interested in working with us, you should follow the standard process for applying to the EECS graduate program at OSU.
-However, please do also send me an email!
+However, please also send me an email!